andreanicastro/binvox-rw-py/README.md

 convert 3D models into binary voxel format.
 The `.binvox` file format is a simple run length encoding format described [here](http://www.cs.princeton.edu/~min/binvox/binvox.html).

+The original version fails to save a file when run with python 3

 ## Code example